Examples of homology 3-spheres whose Chern-Simons function is not Morse-Bott: Abstract

 \section{Abstract}

-We construct homology 3-spheres for which the (unperturbed) $SU(2)$ Chern-Simons function is not Morse-Bott.
-In one example, there is a degenerate isolated critical point.
-In another, a path component of the critical set is not homeomorphic to a manifold.
-The examples are $+1$ Dehn surgeries on connected sums of torus knots.
+We construct two homology 3-spheres for which the (unperturbed) $SU(2)$ Chern-Simons function is not Morse-Bott.
+In one case, there is a degenerate isolated critical point.
+In the other, a path component of the critical set is not homeomorphic to a manifold.
+The examples are $+1$ surgeries on connected sums of torus knots.